 Before starting at Pitt, I completed my BA (Social Science) and MA (Secondary Education) at West Virginia University.
 I became certified as a Social Studies and Spanish teacher while student and substitute teaching for two years.
 My Master’s thesis/study examined and confronted the pronounced xenophobia within my students by facilitating multicultural lessons and intercultural contact.
 During my time as an educator, I became interested in the way governments use the education system as a medium for public diplomacy to create a national consensus and historical memory amongst their citizenry.
 I desire to research nation-building projects in Latin American during the Cold War through the lenses of education to better understand the legacy and historical memory of U.S. relations with the region(s).

-Advisors: Michel Gobat and Laura Putnam
+Advisors: Michel Gobat and Lara Putnam

 U.S.-Latin American Relations

 Teaching Assistant for Sociology 101 – West Virginia University – 2012-2013 Academic Year

 Over 1500+ hours teaching Social Studies – Grades 7-12 – 2013-2017

 WVDE Professional Teaching Certificate – Social Studies Grades 05-Adult